HugoPhibbs/QuizProject/ProjectStructure.md

 - Select a flash card, you have the option to EDIT it by pressing another button.
 This creates a new EditFlashCardScreen.
 - Button to ADD a flash card to the deck.
 Creates a new instance of EditFlashCardScreen, with it's flashCard attribute being an empty FlashCard object.
 Once the FlashCardScreen is open, editDeckScreen is hidden.
 Another button to DELETE a FlashCard from a deck
 - Press close to collapse screen and go back to the main screen.

+#### NewDeckScreen
+- Screen to create a new Deck
+- Textfield to enter the name of a new deck
+- Another button to create the deck, upon pressing this, displays error text if this isn't permissible

 #### EditFlashCardScreen
 - Screen for editing and creating a flash card.